EllenBosMarcelMulder/hexEGYptOS/prior-art/hexCHIp/SCIENTIFIC COMMENTARY FOR EXPERTS.md

 * cite the conceptual origin of semantic photonic intelligence
 * compare numeric vs semantic tensor evolution
 * explore theoretical extensions of field-based cognition
-* design hardware inspired by your semantic requirements
+* design hardware inspired by these semantic requirements
 * incorporate field semantics into AGI discussions

 ## They will *not*: